saminiir/saminiir.github.io/_posts/2017-07-05-lets-code-tcp-ip-stack-5.markdown

 Next time, we will take a look at TCP Congestion Control for achieving maximum performance without degrading the network's health.

-In the meantime, try the project out.
+I'd be happy if you try the project out and give feedback.
 See [Getting Started](https://github.com/saminiir/level-ip/blob/master/Documentation/getting-started.md) on how to use it with cURL and Firefox!

 {% include twitter.html %}